archanaraj-m/Ansible/notes/ansiblecompletenotes.md

 #like this echo 172.31.14.123 > inventory
 cat inventory
 ```
-* Ansible Installation commands are
+* Ansible Installation in ubuntu commands are
 ```
 sudo apt update
 sudo apt install software-properties-common